OfficeDev/VBA-content/Access-VBA/articles/a97163fa-f833-ed1c-aea5-1a7bab783eba.md

 # SharedResource Object (Access)

+ **Last modified:** July 28, 2015

 Represents a Microsoft Office theme or image that is available as a shared resource in the database.

 ## Remarks